-One strategy is to have a single, application-wide mutex lock that is acquired whenever any thread in the application is running and is released before it must block.
-Since only one thread can be accessing shared data at any one time, each thread has a consistent view of memory.
+One strategy is to have a single, application-wide mutex lock acquired whenever any thread in the application is running and released before it must block.
+Because only one thread can be accessing shared data at any one time, each thread has a consistent view of memory.

-Because this is effectively a single-threaded program, very little is gained by this strategy.
+Because this strategy is effectively single-threaded, very little is gained by this strategy.

 A better approach is to take advantage of the principles of modularity and data encapsulation.
-A reentrant function is one that behaves correctly if it is called simultaneously by several threads.
-Writing a reentrant function is a matter of understanding just what behaves correctly means for this particular function.
+A reentrant function behaves correctly if called simultaneously by several threads.
+To write a reentrant function is a matter of understanding just what behaves correctly means for this particular function.

 Functions that are callable by several threads must be made reentrant.
-This might require changes to the function interface or to the implementation.
+To make a function reentrant might require changes to the function interface or to the implementation.

 Functions that access global state, like memory or files, have reentrance problems.
 These functions need to protect their use of global state with the appropriate synchronization mechanisms provided by threads.

 Code locking is done at the function call level and guarantees that a function executes entirely under the protection of a lock.
-The assumption is that all access to data is done through functions.
+The assumption is for all access to data to be done through functions.
 Functions that share data should execute under the same lock.

-Some parallel programming languages provide a construct called a monitor that implicitly does code locking for functions that are defined within the scope of the monitor.
+Some parallel programming languages provide a construct called a monitor.
+The monitor implicitly does code locking for functions that are defined within the scope of the monitor.
 A monitor can also be implemented by a mutex lock.

-Functions under the protection of the same mutex lock or within the same monitor are guaranteed to execute atomically with respect to each other.
+Functions under the protection of the same mutex lock or within the same monitor are guaranteed to execute atomically with respect to other functions in the monitor.

 Data locking guarantees that access to a collection of data is maintained consistently.
 For data locking, the concept of locking code is still there, but code locking is around references to shared (global) data, only.
-For a mutual exclusion locking protocol, only one thread can be in the critical section for each collection of data.
+For mutual exclusion locking, only one thread can be in the critical section for each collection of data.

-Alternatively, in a multiple readers, single writer protocol, several readers can be allowed for each collection of data or one writer.
-Multiple threads can execute in a single module when they operate on different data collections and do not conflict on a single collection for the multiple readers, single writer protocol.
+Alternatively, in a multiple reader, single writer protocol, several readers can be allowed for each collection of data or one writer.
+Multiple threads can execute in a single module when the threads operate on different data collections.
+In particular, the threads do not conflict on a single collection for the multiple readers, single writer protocol.
 So, data locking typically allows more concurrency than does code locking.
-(Note that Solaris threads has "Readers/Writer Lock" functionality built in.)

-What strategy should you use when using locks (whether implemented with mutexes, condition variables, or semaphores) in a program?
-Should you try to achieve maximum parallelism by locking only when necessary and unlocking as soon as possible (fine-grained locking)?
-Or should you hold locks for long periods to minimize the overhead of taking and releasing them (coarse-grained locking)?
+What strategy should you use when using locks, whether implemented with mutexes, condition variables, or semaphores, in a program?
+Should you try to achieve maximum parallelism by locking only when necessary and unlocking as soon as possible, called fine-grained locking?
+Or should you hold locks for long periods to minimize the overhead of taking and releasing locks, called coarse-grained locking?

-The granularity of the lock depends on the amount of data it protects.
+The granularity of the lock depends on the amount of data protected by the lock.
 A very coarse-grained lock might be a single lock to protect all data.
 Dividing how the data is protected by the appropriate number of locks is very important.
-Too fine a grain of locking can degrade performance.
-The overhead associated with acquiring and releasing locks can become significant when there are too many locks.
+Locking that is too fine-grained can degrade performance.
+The overhead associated with acquiring and releasing locks can become significant when your application contains too many locks.

 The definition is modified somewhat for concurrent execution: an invariant is a condition or relation that is true when the associated lock is being set.
 Once the lock is set, the invariant can be false.
-However, the code holding the lock must reestablish the invariant before releasing the lock.
+However, the code that holds the lock must reestablish the invariant before releasing the lock.

 mutex_lock(&lock); while((condition)==FALSE) cond_wait(&cv,&lock); assert((condition)==TRUE); . . . mutex_unlock(&lock);

 Another example is a module that manages a doubly linked list of elements.
-For each item on the list a good invariant is the forward pointer of the previous item on the list that should also point to the same thing as the backward pointer of the forward item.
+For each item on the list, a good invariant is the forward pointer of the previous item on the list.
+The forward pointer should also point to the same element as the backward pointer of the forward item.